gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 ![alt text](img/boxplot_and_hist.png "Boxplot and Histogram Comparison")

+Notice that box plots are a visual representation of what is commonly called the **five-number summary**, that are: minimum, maximum, 25 percentile, median, and 75 percentile.

 #### Intensity Map
 This can be useful to highlight spatial distribution, so coloring a map with different colors depending on the values per map region.